Jetour X95

-The Jetour X95 is a mid-size crossover produced by Chery under the Jetour brand (division of Chery Commercial Vehicle).
+The Jetour X95 is a mid-size crossover SUV produced by Chery under the Jetour brand (division of Chery Commercial Vehicle).

 Overview

 The X95 was presented at the Auto Shanghai in April 2019.
 The up to seven-seater vehicle has been sold in China since November 2019.

 Chery Tiggo 7, Chery Tiggo 8 and Jetour X90 use the same technology.

+Powertrain

-The SUV is powered by a supercharged 1.5-liter petrol engine with an output of 115 kW (156 hp) or a supercharged 1.6-liter petrol engine with an output of 145 kW (197 hp).
+The SUV is powered by a turbocharged 1.5-liter petrol engine with an output of 115 kW (156 hp) or a turbocharged 1.6-liter petrol engine with an output of 145 kW (197 hp).
 These engines are used in other Chery Automobile SUV models.